saisharan12216869/github-final-project/README.md

 ## Simple Interest Calculator

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+# mcino-Introduction-to-Git-and-GitHub

+This repository contains the final project for the course "Introduction to Git and GitHub".

 ```
 Input: